jgm/gitit/README.markdown

     git --version

 Switch to the directory where you want to run gitit.
-This should be a directory where you have write access, since two directories, `static` and `wikidata`, will be created here.
+This should be a directory where you have write access, since two directories, `static` and `wikidata`, and a file, `gitit-users`, will be created here.
 To start gitit, just type:

     gitit